 There's no need to spend a fortune on costumes though.
 Our list of cheap fancy dress ideas has a lot of options that comfortably fit within a student budget.
 Although, the theme is often announced closer to the event, so it can be tricky to know what to pack.

 Learn to deal with homesickness at university

 Leaving home can be more of a shock than you first expect.
 But, as much as you might want to spend an hour moaning to your folks on the phone, this won't always be the best way to approach it.

 You may actually find it easier not to talk to people from home too much at first.
 This lets you concentrate on building a nice situation for yourself in your uni town.

 Change is always going to be tough, but remember: everyone's in the same boat.
 If you're really struggling, we have a whole list of tips to help you overcome homesickness.Take plenty of vitamin C to try to avoid the infamous freshers' flu.
 Then at least you won't be forced to hide under the covers.

 Don't get too drunk

 We've arguably saved the most important freshers' week tip until last here.
 Getting so drunk that you end up being sick all over yourself will haunt you, so please don't overdo it.
-And always watch your drink so you know what's in it, and keep as safe as possible.
+Always watch your drink so you know what's in it, and keep as safe as possible.

 Also, be careful about establishing romantic interests early on.
 Give yourself a chance to get to know people first, and let them get to know you, before you move on to any of that stuff.
 Oh, and try to avoid getting involved with your flatmates at all costs!